styfeng/11777_VIST_project/baseline_reimplementations/GLACNet/GLACNet/README.md

 # GLAC Net: GLocal Attention Cascading Network

 This repository is the implementation of [GLAC Net: GLocal Attention Cascading Network](https://arxiv.org/abs/1805.10973) for the [Visual Storytelling Challenge 2018](http://www.visionandlanguage.net/workshop2018) as a team SnuBiVtt.
-[Our model got the highest score in the human evaluation of the challenge.](http://aclweb.org/anthology/W18-1500)
+[GLACNet is a model that got the highest score in the human evaluation of the challenge.](http://aclweb.org/anthology/W18-1500)

 ![Architecture of GLocal Attention Cascading Network](misc/architecture.jpg)